 Fort Worth, TX

-Recent review: We hired David to play acoustic music and sing at our daughter's wedding ceremony and cocktail…
+Recent review: We hired David to play and sing at a memorial celebration for a family member.
+He showed up early,…

 Recent review: We had Ashley and crew come in for our Winter Retreat last year.
 She was so great to work with…